sftpplus/sftpplus-docs/src/doc_source/configuration-events/email-sender.rst

     (Since 4.25.0)

     A template can be used to generate the email address, based on the values found in the event.
-    For example, `{account.email}` is replaced with the email address configured for an account.
+    For example, `{account.email}` is replaced with the primary email address configured for an account.
-    The template can combine variable values with fixed values.
-    For example, `{account.name}@example.com` for an event triggered by user `john-d` will generate the email address `john-d@example.com`.
-    If the event data is an UUID, it is resolved to an account email or all the emails from the group.
-    If the resulting value is empty, the email message is skipped.
-    For more details about the available template variables, see the `email_body` configuration.
-    (Since 4.25.0)

 email_cc